Mac Jones Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Season Stats

-- He's also carried the ball 44 times for 129 yards, averaging 7.6 yards per game.
+- He has tacked on 129 rushing yards on 44 carries, averaging 7.6 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Bills.